Compliance with Capital Requirements Directive (CRD V)

 • the Committee determines that the basis on which a participant was a ‘good leaver’ was incorrect.

-The Committee has taken a collaborative approach in developing the policy, seeking feedback from the Chairs of the Risk, Joint Audit and Values and Ethics Committees of the Board.
+To ensure a collaborative approach to developing the policy, it is reviewed by the Board as well as the Remuneration Committee to ensure feedback is sought from the Chairs of the Risk, Joint Audit and Values and Ethics Committees of the Board.

 The Remuneration Committee receives and considers internal and external information as appropriate to guide decisions on remuneration including, but not limited to, the results of employee satisfaction surveys and feedback sought from internal stakeholders and external stakeholders.